rentpost/forte-payments-php/README.md

 ### Configuration

 The integration tests require some settings.
 This is done via the `test/settings.php` file.
-See `test\settings.php.dist` as an example.
+See `test/settings.php.dist` as an example.

 ### Running

-Before running tests, you'll need to be sure all vendor packages are installed via `Composer`.
-To do so, run `make install-vendor` first.
+Before running tests, you'll need to be sure the project is initialized and vendor packages are installed via `Composer`.
+To do so, run `make init` first.
 Then you can run tests as follows:

 ```
 make test